 You use the comparativo when you want to compare attributes between two beings/objects or different attributes of the same being/object.

+You’ve learned what prepositions are, and you’ve been introduced to quite a few of them in the first two Prepositions units.
 Similar to English, there are dozens of prepositions in Portuguese grammar.
 There are simple prepositions (preposições simples) – some of which can be combined with pronouns and articles – and prepositional phrases (locuções prepositivas), which are a bit different from their English counterpart.

 Let’s look at some of the most common of each type.